For a fully funded mainly-wetlab postdoc position, please follow this link.

 To a more limited extent we also consider students to join on our wet lab side – mostly likely because these projects are harder to supervise.
 Most likely you will be working along someone else in an existing project to ensure that you get enough help.

 If you feel that you are really independent then there are also opportunities for more independent tasks.
 This includes testing our ideas for new assays to increase our data gathering abilities.
 We also have some biological questions where we would benefit from pilot experiments.
 For example, investigating lesser known types of histone modifications is fairly high on our wish list.

 If you are studying at the Medical Faculty in Umeå, you can get a stipend to hang out with us over a summer.
 Check the program Forskaraspiranter, with deadline 1st Feb in 2020 (announced yearly).

 Of course, we can consider summer students also funded under other programs or just on their own interest.

 Our lab is located at Umeå University, and MIMS, a part of the Nordic EMBL Partnership for Molecular Medicine.
 This place has long been a centre of excellence for molecular genetics and pathogen research.
 Our group takes advantage of this, bringing mechanistic knowledge of disease up to modern scale with high-throughput biology.
 Umeå is a vibrant town, largely due to the students – international as well as from all over Sweden.
-Some personal favourites include the Swedish cuisine (gastropubs and microbreweries), over 6 dance styles represented, one of Swedens largest ju-jutsu clubs (among other budo), indoor and outdoor climbing, winter sports, sailing club, etc … And not being Stockholm, a place to live is affordable.
+Some personal favourites include the Swedish cuisine (gastropubs and microbreweries), over 6 dance styles represented, one of Swedens largest ju-jutsu clubs (among other budo), indoor and outdoor climbing, winter sports, sailing club, etc … Accommodation is affordable.
 Oh, and don’t worry about the language.
 The local pub even runs their pub quiz in english, as is the case with many other social activities!
+No lack of auroras in winter.
 For some news from Sweden, in english, try out The local.